Scientific deep-dive

 - CV risk plus cognitive concern.
 SELECT established CV benefit for semaglutide 2.4 mg in obesity-without-diabetes; vascular dementia shares risk factors.
 The strongest honest framing for now.

 - Clinical trial enrollment.
-Patients with early symptomatic AD can ask their neurologist about evoke, evoke+, or other ongoing trials — ClinicalTrials.gov is the canonical search.
+With evoke and evoke+ now completed, patients with early symptomatic AD can ask their neurologist about other ongoing trials — ClinicalTrials.gov is the canonical search.

 A patient action plan